Integrate Your AssetsCloudAWSMondoo-Hosted

 errorMondoo detected an error during installation.

-missingMondoo hasn't received a check-in from the Lambda function for over an hour.
+missingMondoo hasn't received a successful scan in over an hour.

 Request a fresh scan